openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training-pytorch.rst

 This step assumes that you will apply fine-tuning to the model the same way as it is done for the baseline model.
 In the case of QAT, it is required to train the model for a few epochs with a small learning rate, for example, 10e-5.
+Quantized models carry out all computation in floating point precision during the fine-tuning by modeling quantization errors in both the forward and backward passes.

 .. tab:: PyTorch